Thursday, April 25, 2002

 The bus driver told his story.

 "I was down there," he began.
-"I looked out the window and I saw what do you call it, graffiti coming out of the sky."
+"I looked out the window and I saw what do you call it.
+Graffiti coming from the sky."
 We knew what he meant.
 "But then I realized it ain't no graffiti.
 It's pieces of paper.
 Eight and a half by eleven."

 I got off around the Metropolitan Museum and walked across the park with a crowd.
-Everyone's pace seemed slow by half a step – with nothing left to escape, our bodies had been suffused with a processional solemnity.
-In a way, though, it was just like a beautiful afternoon of families in Central Park.
-There were lots of children, acting like children, skipping and swinging their parents' arms by the hand, but it was clear that they knew.
-One inquired naively about the thing:
+Everyone's pace seemed slow by half a step—with nothing left to escape, we instinctively adopted a processional solemnity.
+In a way, though, it was just like a beautiful afternoon in Central Park.
+There were lots of children, acting like children, skipping and swinging their parents' arms.
+Still they knew.

 "Yes."